-There were no reported allegations from another facility that an inmate was sexual abused while at this facility.
+There were no reported allegations from another facility that an inmate was sexual abused while at this facility and this was confirmed with the Warden.
 The Assistant Director of Institutions and Operations, the Warden, and investigative staff are aware of the requirement to conduct an investigation if such an allegation is received.